FOREX-Euro licks wounds as focus shifts from Greece to Spain

 losses sustained after Spain's borrowing costs spiked to

-weeks after the EU decided to lend it 100 billion euro to boost
+EU decided to lend it 100 billion euro to boost its lenders.

 Against this backdrop, the world's major economies were set